Century Initiative: The Lobbyists that Want to Raise Canada’s Population to 100 Million

 The latest research from Population Matters indicates that an ageing society is not a major problem requiring a major government intervention.
 If Canada desires to increase the size of younger generations for other reasons, there are public policy interventions available besides mass immigration.
 Finally, there are no compelling reasons to believe that a larger population increases a country’s global power and influence, and low-population countries are in fact among the most prosperous.

 The weakness of the Century Initiative’s arguments is likely because their stated justifications are a cover for financial interests.
-I believe this motivation can be uncovered by examining their board of directors, and their corporate partners.
+Insight into this issue can be gained by examining the Century Initiative’s board of directors, and their corporate partners.

 The Century Initiative’s partners include CIBC, Scotiabank, BMO, and TD Bank.
-Four of the seven Century Initiative Board of Directors have ties to the corporate sector:
+Five of the nine Century Initiative Board of Directors have ties to the business sector:

 A rise in population on the scale advocated by the Century Initiative leverages the law of supply and demand to redistribute money from the bottom to the top.
 Adding to the population supply increases house prices and rent even as it decreases (or at least slows) wage rises.
 More importantly, an increased population raises the Gross Domestic Product (GDP), a measure of the market value of all the goods and services produced and sold.
 While irrelevant to the average citizen, any increase in the GDP raises the bottom line of corporations.